edpavanelli/commerce-purchase/purchase-management/README.md

 ## Next Features

-I hadn't have time to implement all basic functions for a production environment so this are the main features that are missing:
+I haven’t had time to implement all basic functions for a production environment, so these are the main features that are missing:

 - **Observability Integration**
 - **Helm charts**